Privacy | The personal data Strava, Nike and other apps hold

 Some of us think we are clever and secure with our data.
 Others don’t care and others REALLY care…a lot.
 The last of those 3 categories appear to have ‘won’ and the world of apps and websites are now having to, at least, pay lip service to issues around consent and clarity when holding your data.

-Fair enough.
-Of course, one of the biggest security risks is that you use that same password across multiple sites and that’s your respossibility as no site is truly hack-proof.
+Of course, one of the biggest security risks is that you use that same password across multiple sites and that’s your responsibility as no site is truly hack-proof.
+However, introducing mechanisms to manage data privacy can be time-consuming for the content provider and that creates a big barrier-to-entry for startups.

-These apps have different purposes and so need different pieces of information, so I’m not sure that the table really gives insights.
+These apps have different purposes and so need different pieces of information, so I’m not sure that such a table really gives insights.
 I’d much rather know which of them have had data breaches that compromised either my password, address or credit card details.
 Which brings us to one omission from the list…Garmin, who was famously hacked in 2020.

-Strava: Set you STRAVA Privacy Zone
+Strava: Set your STRAVA Privacy Zone